 - Butter bottoms and sides of two 4-in. fluted tube pans or 6-oz. ramekins with 1 teaspoon butter.
 Dust with baking cocoa; set aside.
 In a microwave, melt bittersweet chocolate and remaining butter; stir until smooth.
 Set aside.

-- In a small mixing bowl, beat egg and yolk on medium speed until light and fluffy.
+- In a small bowl, beat egg and yolk on medium speed until light and fluffy.
 Gradually add sugar, beating until thick and lemon-colored, about 3 minutes.
 Beat in chocolate mixture.
 Combine flour and salt; beat into egg mixture just until combined.

 - For topping, in a small bowl, combine ice cream and cinnamon.
 Serve with warm cake.
 Yield: 2 servings.